kirangeofran/tp/docs/UserGuide.md

 To search for books:
 Format: `find /by book KEYWORD`

-* 'KEYWORD' is the word or phrase you want to search for in the titles of the books in the library.
+* `KEYWORD` is the word or phrase you want to search for in the titles of the books in the library.
 * The command lists all books that contain the keyword in their title.
 * The command is case sensitive, so `book` and `KEYWORD` must be keyed exactly
 * Only books with the keyword in their title will be reflected.
 If there are no books containing the keyword currently